bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 <!-- Sample Pixel Code End: Add to Wishlist -->
 ```
 ### Order complete
-This snippet pulls down a series of objects from a completed order, splitting them into nested arrays for physical items, digital items, and gift certificates.
+This snippet pulls down a series of objects from a completed order and splits them into nested arrays for physical items, digital items, and gift certificates.

 ```javascript
 <!-- Sample Pixel Code Start: Purchase Event -->